-The garden is the perfect place to escape the hustle and bustle of city life and to connect with nature.
+The garden is the perfect place to escape city life and connect with nature.
 The English Garden is a true gem nestled in the heart of Winnipeg’s most famous park.
 Its beauty and grace will leave you feeling refreshed and relaxed.

-One of the most notable statues in the English Garden, the Boy With The Boot.
-Many more statues to see.
+One of the most notable statues in the English Garden is the Boy with The Boot.
+One of many statues to see.

 Whether you are a local or a visitor to the area, a visit to the English Garden at Assiniboine Park is a must-see.

 The Leaf is an outdoor horticultural attraction at Assiniboine Park where visitors will journey through six themed areas to explore – Indigenous Peoples Garden, Kitchen Garden, Sensory Garden, Performance Garden, Seasonal Garden, and The Grove.

 The outdoor Gardens at The Leaf cover close to 30 acres in the southeast corner of Assiniboine Park and are close to the zoo.

 You will travel along a series of pathways through multiple garden vignettes and horticultural experiences.

 These gorgeous young gardens will change with the seasons and mature gradually over the weeks, months and years to come.